3D Printing in Packaging: Materials, Process, and Production

 What is 3D Printing in Packaging?

-3D printing in packaging is the layerwise deposition of material under computer control to create packaging parts from a three‑dimensional digital file.
+3D printing is the layerwise deposition of material under computer control to create packaging parts from a three‑dimensional digital file.
 The process is a manufacturing technology that converts CAD geometry into a physical object by adding material incrementally; its primary functions are customization and rapid prototyping, with secondary roles in pilot production and tooling replacement (examples: insert prototypes, limited-edition lids).
 This approach differs from conventional processes by removing hard tooling for final shapes and permitting complex internal geometries, nested cushions, and part consolidation that would otherwise require multiple molding stages or secondary assembly.

 Scope and practical limits